Pennsylvania Fly Fishing 4 min read

 Best Spots to Fish Youghiogheny River

 You can access Youghiogheny River from the bank, near a bike trail that follows the west side of the River.
-The most popular place to fly fish is between the dam downstream to Ohiopyle.
+The most popular place to fly fish is between the dam downstream and Ohiopyle.

 The safest way to tackle this stream is by a drift boat.
-You need to be very cautious when wading, as the water is deceptively deep in some areas and very swift.
+It would be best to be cautious when wading, as the water is deceptively deep and very swift in some areas.
 Below Bruner Run takeout, there is a hazardous section of rough water.
-It is very difficult to wade or fish from a drift boat below Ohiopyle.
-If you take the road to Camp Carmel, you can access the stream, below the rapids downstream.
-Downstream, the water gets warmer, so you will want to avoid this area in the summer.
+It isn’t easy to wade or fish from a drift boat below Ohiopyle.

 Stream Flow and Current Conditions

-Be sure to check the stream conditions before heading out to fish Youghiogheny River.
-The USGS stream gauges near Confluence, PA and then further downstream at Ohiopyle, PA provide a good indication of current conditions.The graph below shows the stream flow (discharge) for the past 7-days.
-If flows are considerably above or below historical norms (yellow triangles on the chart) then fishing conditions maybe not be ideal.
+The graph below shows the stream flow (discharge) for the past seven days.
+If flows are considerably above or below historical norms (yellow triangles on the chart), then fishing conditions may not be ideal.

 Youghiogheny River below Confluence, PA

-- Temperature: 44.42 ° F
+- Temperature: 51.62 ° F

-- Streamflow: 1260 ft³/s
+- Streamflow: 372 ft³/s

-- Gage height: 2.92 ft
+- Gage height: 1.64 ft

 Youghiogheny River at Ohiopyle, PA

-- Temperature: 44.42 ° F
+- Temperature: 51.62 ° F

-- Streamflow: 1350 ft³/s
+- Streamflow: 422 ft³/s

-- Gage height: 2.50 ft
+- Gage height: 0.96 ft

 Best Time to Fish Youghiogheny River

 You can fish the Youghiogheny in the summer, as the water stays cool throughout the hottest months.
-In the winter, you’ll find a decent population of midges even on the coldest days.
+In the winter, you’ll find a decent population of midges, even on the coldest days.

 Best Flies for Youghiogheny River

-Throwing big articulates streamers is a good way to target the large rainbow trout that inhabit the Yough.
+Throwing big articulated streamers is a good way to target the large rainbow trout that inhabit the Yough.
 The bigger trout feast on the high numbers of fingerling trout the state and local organizations stock.

-Important hatches in the Spring on the Yough are little black stoneflies followed by caddis flies (olive and tan), Quill Gordons, March Browns and sulphurs.
-The summer brings Slate Drakes that hatch till September giving way to blue-winged olives and then October caddis.
+Important hatches in the Spring on the Yough are little black stoneflies followed by caddis flies (olive and tan), Quill Gordons, March Browns, and sulphurs.

 Here is a list of generally recommended fly patterns for the Yough: